NO emails are not reaching the end of its lifespan, according to Radicati – in 2015 it’s estimated that 205 billion emails were sent a day.

 5 hot alternative to e-mail

 Many companies and organizations now work actively to reduce their email usage and thus be more effective.
-Here are some popular tool for effective communication at work.
+Here is some popular tools for effective communication at work.

 - Slack – One of the hottest start-up companies in Silicon Valley in recent years, has rapidly gained millions of users worldwide with their communication platform for companies and workgroups.
 The basic idea of Slack is to be a better and more modern means of communication than email.
 Free for small teams.